YixiongHao/spot/README.md

-This is a quadruped robot project inspired by Boston dynamic's spot :D !
+aThis is a quadruped robot project inspired by Boston dynamic's spot :D !
-Most of the code, 3d models, and pictures are in their respective folders
+Most of the code, 3d models, and media are in their respective folders

 Go to [Spot 0.1 media](https://github.com/YixiongHao/spot/tree/master/Spot%200.1%20media) for some videos!